 It’s a collective

-Together, the organizations making up the Resilience Collective have a unique combination of skills and expertise, including years of experience working in child protection, health, child labor, justice and humanitarian contexts.
+Together, the facilities making up the Resilience Collective have a unique combination of skills and expertise, including years of experience working in child protection, health, child labor, justice and humanitarian contexts.
 The Resilience Collective projects aim to leverage the use of digital technologies, the spaces housing these technologies, and the communities that surround them to improve the work we are already engaged in and expand our reach.

-Resilience Collective Innovation Facilities and a global community
+Resilience Innovation Facilities and a global community

 There are over 1,600 fab labs globally, and the number is rapidly increasing.
 They constitute a diverse global community of people working on new educational models, local fabrication and new ways of increasing resilience while being globally connected.
-The idea of fab labs for development work and humanitarian action was originally developed by Olivier Delarue and David Ott at the Global Humanitarian Lab (GHL) and is now piloted by The Resilience Collective.
-Supported and organized by Terre des hommes (Tdh), the collective is working with a diverse collection of organizations to develop best practices and resources that can be used in development and humanitarian work, either by creating new facility, or by using existing tools and spaces.
+The idea of fab labs for development work and humanitarian action was originally developed by Olivier Delarue and David Ott at the Global Humanitarian Lab (GHL) in 2016 and is now piloted by us, The Resilience Collective.
+Supported and organized by Terre des hommes (Tdh), the collective is working with a diverse collection of organizations to develop best practices and resources that can be used in development and humanitarian work, either by creating new facilities, or by using existing tools and spaces.

 We want to make sure the developed resources are widely shared and can be used by any humanitarian organization around the globe.
 This includes not only knowledge about the machines, tools and materials, but also resources around training of personnel, integration of PSS activities, solutions for shelter, energy and much more.
 Check out the image below to get a good overview.